-We recorded income tax expense of \$15.4 million in fiscal 2013 compared to \$26.8 million in fiscal 2012.
-Our effective tax rate (ETR) (provision for income taxes divided by pretax income) for fiscal 2013 was 4.9% and for fiscal 2012 was 9.7%.
-The decrease in the ETR in fiscal 2013 is driven by changes in our geographic mix of income as well as discrete items primarily the loss on divestiture of Aime, the decrease in the United Kingdom's tax rate and the reinstatement of the federal R&D credit.
+We recorded income tax expense of \$24.7 million in fiscal 2014 compared to \$15.4 million in fiscal 2013.
+Our effective tax rate (ETR) (provision for income taxes divided by pretax income) for fiscal 2014 was 8.3% and 4.9% for fiscal 2013.
+The increase in the ETR in fiscal 2014 reflects the inclusion in the fiscal 2013 ETR of several discrete items causing a reduction in that year.
+These items related primarily to the statutory income tax rate reduction in the United Kingdom and the renewal of the R&D tax credit in the United States.

 The ETR is below the United States statutory rate as a majority of our income is earned in foreign jurisdictions with lower tax rates reflecting the shift in the geographic mix of income during recent periods with income earned in foreign jurisdictions increasing as compared to income earned in the United States.
-As a result, the ratio of domestic income to worldwide income, primarily within CooperVision but augmented by CooperSurgical's July 2012 acquisition of Origio, has decreased over recent fiscal periods.
-A reduction in the ratio of domestic income to worldwide income effectively lowers the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where we operate are significantly lower than the statutory rate in the United States.
+As a result, the ratio of domestic income to worldwide income has decreased over recent fiscal years effectively lowering the overall tax rate due to the fact that the tax rates in the majority of foreign jurisdictions where we operate are significantly lower than the statutory rate in the United States.

-The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the United States federal statutory rate was a benefit of approximately \$97.0 million and a foreign effective tax rate of approximately 0.6% in our fiscal year 2013 compared to \$71.3 million and a foreign effective tax rate of approximately 5.1% in our fiscal year 2012.
+The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the United States federal statutory rate was a benefit of approximately \$85.5 million and a foreign effective tax rate of approximately 2.6% in our fiscal year 2014 compared to \$97.0 million and a foreign effective tax rate of approximately 0.6% in our fiscal year 2013.
 The foreign jurisdictions with lower tax rates as compared to the United States federal statutory rate that had the most significant impact on our provision for foreign income taxes in the fiscal years presented include the United Kingdom, Barbados and Puerto Rico.
-See Note 5 for additional information.
+See the notes to consolidated financial statements for additional information.